fortrabbit/help/docs/mysql.md

 ### Different time zone

 MySQL has [time zone support](http://dev.mysql.com/doc/refman/5.5/en/time-zone-support.html).
-Our Nodes are defaulting to the standard time zone "UTC".
+Our Nodes are defaulting to the standard time zone UTC+00 (aka GMT).
 If you want to change this time zone, you can do so on a "per connection" basis.

 There are two approaches to tackle this issue: handle the time zone on application level or handle the time zone on database level.
 Each has its merits and which one is better strongly depends on the use case.